Semester Tuition and Fee Schedule

-- The Montgomery GI Bill® - Active Duty Educational Assistance Program, Chapter 30 - may provide benefits for individuals who first entered on active duty after July 1, 1985.
+- The Montgomery GI Bill - Active Duty Educational Assistance Program, Chapter 30 - may provide benefits for individuals who first entered on active duty after July 1, 1985.

-- The Montgomery GI Bill®, Chapter 1606 - Selected Reserve Educational Assistance Program (including National Guard) provides benefits for individuals who enlist, extend, or reenlist for at least six years after July 1, 1985.
+- The Montgomery GI Bill, Chapter 1606 - Selected Reserve Educational Assistance Program (including National Guard) provides benefits for individuals who enlist, extend, or reenlist for at least six years after July 1, 1985.
 Those individuals are required to have completed an initial active duty for training.

 - The Ronald Reagan National Defense Authorization Act established Chapter 1607 - Department of Defense Educational Program to provide educational assistance to members of the reserve components called or ordered to active duty in response to a war or national emergency (contingency operations) as declared by the President or Congress.
 This program is being “sunsetted” by the VA as of 11/14/2016.

-- The post-9/11 Veterans Educational Assistance Act of 2008 or “New GI Bill®” provides benefits for veterans who have at least 90 days of aggregate active duty service after September 10, 2001 and are still on active duty, or who are honorably discharged, or were discharged with a service-connected disability after 30 days.
+- The Post-9/11 Veterans Educational Assistance Act of 2008 or “New GI Bill” provides benefits for veterans who have at least 90 days of aggregate active duty service after September 10, 2001 and are still on active duty, or who are honorably discharged, or were discharged with a service-connected disability after 30 days.
 Veterans with eligibility for the Post-9/11 GI Bill and any other GI Bill program must make an irrevocable election of the Post-9/11 GI Bill before receiving any benefits.
-The post-9/11 GI Bill has two specific components that are unavailable in other GI Bill programs: Yellow Ribbon Program and Transfer of Entitlement Options.
+The Post-9/11 GI Bill has two specific components that are unavailable in other GI Bill programs: Yellow Ribbon Program and Transfer of Entitlement Options.

 Rates of benefits vary.
 For the most recent information on all VA educational programs, visit the VA website at www.gibill.va.gov or call toll free 1-888-442-4551.

-The repeat of a course for a grade of A, B, C, D, S, or it will not count toward the required minimum credit hours.
+The repeat of a course for a grade of A, B, C, D, or S will not count toward the required minimum credit hours.
 However, if the first grade earned was an F, the course may be repeated for veteran’s credit.
 Veterans educational benefits will not pay for audited classes, course challenges, or unsatisfactory grades.